hassio-addons/addon-vscode/vscode/DOCS.md

 return to the defaults as delivered by this add-on, do the following:

 1. Open the Visual Studio Code editor.
-1. Click on `Terminal` in the top menu bar and clik on `New Terminal`.
+1. Click on `Terminal` in the top menu bar and click on `New Terminal`.
 1. Execute the following command in the terminal window: `reset-settings`.
 1. Done!